ropensci/mctq/README.md

 ## Contributing

-`mctq` is a community project.
-We invite your participation through issues and pull requests\!

-## Code of Conduct
+`mctq` is a community project, anyone and everyone is welcome to contribute.
+Please take a moment to review the [Guidelines for Contributing](CONTRIBUTING.md).

 Please note that the `mctq` project is released with a [Contributor Code of Conduct](https://gipsousp.github.io/mctq/CODE_OF_CONDUCT.html).
 By